hybridgroup/gobot-site/README.md

 ### Send your Pull Request

 When you have your code ready, create a new PR : `base: master` and `compare:"your_branch"`

+### Deploy

+[middleman-gh-pages](https://github.com/neo/middleman-gh-pages) gem is being used to build the webpage and deploy to gh-pages branch.

+For deploying the webpage, your must be in 'master' branch and run the following command:

+      rake publish

+You must not have any uncomitted or untracked files in the site dirs, or the publish operation will fail with a message such as `Directory not clean`.

+If the publish fails, you might need to remove the `build` dir before trying to run `rake publish` again.